Jaedyn Shaw: Early career

+In April 2019, at the age of 14, Shaw verbally committed to joining the Tar Heels of the University of North Carolina at Chapel Hill starting in the 2024 season.
 At the age of 15, Shaw was also invited to train with the French first-division club, Paris Saint-Germain.
-At the youth level, played for FC Dallas and Solar Soccer Club.
+At the youth level, she played for FC Dallas and Solar SC.
 In 2022, Shaw was rated as the second ranked top prospect for the high school class of 2023 by Top Drawer Soccer.

-In spring 2022, she joined Washington Spirit for pre-season and was named in the club's initial preseason roaster.
+In spring 2022, she joined Washington Spirit for pre-season and was named in the club's initial preseason roster.